hynek/structlog/docs/examples.rst

 While wrapped loggers are *immutable* by default, this example demonstrates how to circumvent that using a thread-local storage for request-wide context:

-1. `structlog.threadlocal.clear_threadlocal()` ensures the thread-local storage is empty for each request.
+1. `structlog.contextvars.clear_contextvars()` ensures the thread-local storage is empty for each request.
-2. `structlog.threadlocal.bind_threadlocal()` puts your key-value pairs into thread-local storage.
+2. `structlog.contextvars.bind_contextvars()` puts your key-value pairs into thread-local storage.
-3. The `structlog.threadlocal.merge_threadlocal()` processor merges the thread-local context into the event dict.
+3. The `structlog.contextvars.merge_contextvars()` processor merges the thread-local context into the event dict.

 Please note that the ``user`` field is only present in the view because it wasn't bound into the thread-local storage.
-See `thread-local` for more details.
+See :doc:`contextvars` for more details.

 ----